 Editor’s note: Looking for the right online project management software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 The principles of effective resource management can be applied to various business structures.
 A small business can apply these principles in many different ways.
-For example, a local restaurant could use resource management in the following ways:
+For example, a local restaurant could use resource management as follows:

-Key takeaway: Resource management is the process of ensuring businesses are using their resources as effectively as possible.
-They can use this process for specific projects, or for resources like staffing, equipment and technology.
+Resource management is the process of ensuring businesses are using their resources as effectively as possible.
+They can use this process for specific projects or for resources like staffing, equipment and technology.

 You can implement several different resource management techniques in your business to become more efficient, but they all begin with identifying the resources available to you.
 A deep understanding of your various business processes and projects is key.